-As we can see from the recall-precision graphs the False positive rates are decreasing as we proceed from Dominant Mean to Dominant Mean with Variance and finally GMM.
-Please refer to ~\cite{Benezeth} for a more comprehensive list of Recall-Precision Rates.
-The dominant modes mean and variances is updated according to the conventional Running Gaussian Average (RGA) Model.
+The performance of different rejection cascade elements are depicted in Figure \ref{fig:Cog}.
+It depicts cascade elements with increasing complexity (and consequently accuracy) have higher performance.
+These times were obtained over different types of static and dynamic background.
+This by itself can stand for the possible amount of speedup that can be obtained when the Rejection Cascade is operated on pixels adaptively based on the nature of the pixel.
+In a similar observation we saw that the number of pixels (in each of these 4 videos) was distributed in different manner amongst the 4 levels.
+This is seen in figure \ref{fig:Cog}.
+Thus we see that even though the number of pixels corresponding to dynamic nature of pixel varies with the nature of the video, there is greater number of pixels on an average corresponding to low complexity Cascade elements.
+The learning rate for the model is calculated as a function of the confidence measure of the pixels.
+The abrupt illumination change is detected in the final level of the rejection cascade, by adding a conditional counter.
+This counter measures the number of pixels that are not modeled by the penultimate cascade element.
+If this value is above a threshold we can assume an abrupt illumination change scenario.
+This threshold is around seven tenth of the total number of pixels in the frame ~\cite{toyama}.